 - Provide your event’s text and graphical assets

 - Click “Submit event” to publish it on Google Play.
 You can click “Save” as a draft to save your work without submitting to Google Play.

-While promotional content can contribute to short-term spikes in revenue when executed properly, this feature can even retain and engage users to create lifetime value.
-When planning promotional content for your app or game, remember that you should not be aiming for quantity but rather community and data-driven, personal, and impactful quality.
+Promotional content can contribute to short-term spikes in revenue.
+However, when executed properly, this feature can also help retain and engage users to create long-term lifetime value.
+When planning for promotional content for your app or game, remember that you should not be aiming for quantity but rather community and data-driven, personal, and impactful quality.